-Family members of the two residents completed questionnaires describing their views of the care and support provided in the centre.
-Overall, these questionnaires contained positive views and indicated a high level of satisfaction with many aspects of life in the centre such as activities, bedrooms, meals and the staff who supported their family members.
+Three residents completed questionnaires describing their views of the care and support provided in the centre.
+Overall, these questionnaires contained positive views and indicated a high-level of satisfaction with many aspects of life in the centre, such as activities, bedrooms, meals and the staff who supported them.
+In addition, feedback from resident's families as part of the designated centre's annual review was reviewed.
+Overall, there was positive feedback from families about the care and support provided in the designated centre.